 Global food manufacturer Nestlé has signed up around 210,000 employees to Workplace by Facebook, in a major coup for the embattled social media giant.

-The communications platform was established by Facebook’s London office in 2015 as its answer to the rise of collaboration tools such as Slack and Yammer.
+The communications platform was established by Facebook’s London office in 2015 as its answer to collaboration tools such as Slack and Yammer.

 In 2017, Facebook revealed that more than 30,000 organisations had signed up to the platform, but Nestlé’s decision to go all-in represents one of the biggest moments yet in Workplace’s four-year history.
 The rollout is expected to continue in 2019.